reinator/tutorial_metabarcoding/_pages/about.md

 ### João Gabriel Rodinho Nunes Ferreira

-João is a PhD student at Federal University of Rio de Janeiro, Brazil.
-TO BE CONTINUED
+Hi there, I am a PhD student at Federal University of Rio de Janeiro (Brazil), working with genomics of the golden mussel, an invasive species that has been causing a lot of trouble for South American and Asian countries.
+In my masters I have studied the population genetics of the same species, genetically comparing golden mussels collected from 5 different states of Brazil.
+I'm passionate about genomes and their power as a tool to better understand the biology of any species.
+I hope we can exchange some experience and by the end of week you are confident enough to start taking advantage of the whole potential of PacBio and Hi-C data for assemblying great genomes!